jonathanhogg/flitter/docs/canvas3d.md

 may fail to correctly sort for [external models](#external-models) and so a mix of different models with transparency may draw in the wrong order.

+Depth-buffer *writing* is turned **off** when rendering instances with transparency.
+This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways or the depth-ordering calculation results in an incorrect order.
+However, the depth-buffer is still honoured for deciding whether a fragment is to be rendered and so instances with transparency occluded by a non-transparent instance will be hidden correctly.

 ## Cameras

 A default camera is created at the same time as the canvas and is configured